Table of Contents

-- Audit and classify data: It’s common for fast-paced growing businesses to lose track of data and its storage locations.
-Without knowing where data is located and discovering applications and users who move data, it’s impossible to cover all your bases.
+- Audit and classify data: It’s common for fast-growing businesses to lose track of data and its storage locations.
+It’s challenging to cover all your bases without knowing where data is located and discovering after the fact that applications and users have moved data.
 Classifying data also reveals employee permission misuse and potential data leaks from unnecessary access.

-- Be proactive: A risk assessment and management help identify risks and provide administrators mitigation strategies.
-That may require additional security measures, policies, and employee training.
+- Be proactive: A risk assessment and management help identify risks and provide administrators with mitigation strategies that typically require additional security measures, policies, and employee training.

-- Protect data based on value and sensitivity: Data leaks on unimportant data are not ideal, but it’s far less damaging than sensitive data disclosure.
-After an audit and discovery of data, focus efforts on the most valuable data first.
-Using a data discovery software can help with this because it is able to provide dependable and automated content analysis and track information across your network.
+- Protect data based on value and sensitivity: Data leaks on unimportant data are not ideal but are far less damaging than sensitive data disclosure.
+After an audit and data discovery, focus on the most valuable data first.
+Data discovery software can help because it provides dependable and automated content analysis and tracks information across your network.

-- Offer cybersecurity training: Education has been shown to reduce the chance of human error from phishing or social engineering.
-It also helps employees know how to properly manage data and data protection.
+- Offer cybersecurity training: Education reduces the chance of human error from phishing or social engineering.
+It also helps employees know how to properly manage data and protect data.

 - Monitoring: Deploying the right monitoring tools helps administrators identify anomalies faster and makes them more proactive in containing and eradicating a threat.
 Some tools also identify misconfigurations and potential data leak issues.

 - Have a disaster recovery plan: Disaster recovery with backups will restore destroyed data.
 A recovery plan includes the people involved in data recovery and the many steps to communicate with affected customers and any news outlets.